-Because the demand for primary education was understood to be lower in the rural areas and in fishing communities-sectors that were also exempt from child labor regulations-the law on primary schools stipulated shorter school years for rural areas than for urban areas, with a lower minimum and maximum number of school weeks in rural areas.
+regulations-the law on primary schools stipulated shorter school years for rural areas than for urban areas, with a lower minimum and maximum number of school weeks in rural areas.
 Even though the school weeks included slightly more hours in rural areas, the restrictions on the number of weeks meant that rural primary school students received substantially less instruction time than their urban counterparts.
-As shown in Figure 2, in 1928 rural schools had to provide just 3,096 hours of education over seven years of mandatory education, whereas the corresponding figure was 4,912 hours in urban areas.
+As shown in Figure 2, in 1928, rural schools had to provide just 3,096 hours of education over 7 years of mandatory education, whereas the corresponding figure was 4,912 hours in urban areas.
 In addition, the content of education varied widely across municipalities as the law on primary schools did not establish guidelines regarding the number of hours allocated to different subjects.

 The differences in instruction time between rural and urban areas were considered a problem from early on.
-The law was revised in 1915, raising the minimum number of weeks of instruction time in the last four primary school grades to 14 weeks.6 Nevertheless, the differences in the standards and the intensity of primary school education were exacerbated during the economic crises in the 1920s.
+The law was revised in 1915, raising the minimum number of weeks of instruction time in the last four primary school grades to 14 weeks.
+Nevertheless, the differences in the standards and the intensity of primary school education were exacerbated during the economic crises in the 1920s.
 As education was mostly locally funded, variation in the local economic conditions meant that the municipal authorities' ability to invest in primary education began to diverge.
 In 1935, urban areas provided 211 days of primary education, on average, while the average in rural areas was just 89.

-2.4 Education policy in the Labour Party programs
+2.4.
+Education Policy in the Labour Party Programs

 Although often overlooked in the historical work on the Nordic labor movement, education policy was regarded as a key component in the political model for social change by the early social democrats.
 The movement's goal was to achieve greater social equality, for which education was seen as a critical tool, as it would alter the distribution of opportunities.
 The initial conditions for individuals would be made more equal with the help of state intervention in schooling.
-The
+The primacy of educational policy was reflected in the fact that, in the Swedish case, many of the leading social democratic politicians and strategists were deeply involved in the planning and implementation of education policy from early on.
+(Rothstein 1998)

-6The 1915 law increased the number of minimum and maximum hours of instruction time in rural schools by 11% and 40%, respectively.
+6. The 1915 law increased the number of minimum and maximum hours of instruction time in rural schools by 11% and 40%, respectively.